syneo-tools-gmbh/Javascript-BCR-Library/README.md

 The sample application in the repository must be executed on a web server.

 If you have python it's enough to run `python -m http.server 8000` in the project folder.
+If you use cordova, you can add the `browser` platform and run it (it works on other platforms like Android or iOS too).

 # Reference